 It's no secret that it's become harder for salespeople to connect with buyers over the past few decades.
-The advent of caller ID technology means that professionals can screen their calls and ensure they never pick up the phone for an unknown number.
+The advent of caller ID technology and the do not call list means that professionals can screen their calls and ensure they never pick up the phone for an unknown number.
 The internet enables prospects to do preliminary product research on their own -- no salesperson required.
 And the rise of customized and personalized services and technologies has made consumers all the more resistant to generic, one size fits all messaging.

 Add up these trends and the plight of a salesperson trying to hit their quota amidst titanic changes in buyer behavior and preferences comes into focus.
 So what's the solution?